 The construction cost limit is currently approved for $2.5 million, which includes SPLOST funds and private donations.
 It is also expected that the project partners will pursue additional capital funds to support the SPLOST allocation.
 Changes to the overall project budget are likely depending on the purchase price for the site and the design and construction process.

 To learn more about the SPLOST 2010 Project 22 Youth and Community Enrichment Facility project, or to take the brief survey through October 9, visit www.accgov.com/youthfacility.

 For more information, contact the SPLOST Program Management Office at 706-613-3025 or email@example.com.

-Each week, The Georgia Sun highlights some of the meetings you need to know about in your local community to keep you informed and to make sure you know what decisions your elected officials are considering and how your tax dollars are being spent.
+Each week, The Georgia Sun highlights some of the meetings and local government actions you need to know about in your community to keep you informed and to make sure you know what decisions your elected officials are considering and how your tax dollars are being spent.

 Get More Context: With the barrage of information coming through your social media feeds and phone notifications, it can be hard to get a clear picture of what’s happening in your community and throughout the state.
 Click here to see what else is happening in The Peach State and get your news in context instead of relying on social media feeds and notifications for your news.
 We’ll help you stay informed.